 November 6, 2014

 Prof. Gertjan van Ommen Editor in Chief, European Journal of Human Genetics

+Re: Manuscript

 Dear Gert,

-Thank you for the opportunity to resubmit our manuscript.
+Thank you for the opportunity to resubmit our manuscript Collapsed Haplotype Pattern Method for Linkage Analysis of Next-Generation Sequence Data.
 We appreciate the reviewers’ comments, questions and suggestions.
 Some of our responses to the reviewers led to modifications of our manuscript and others, due to space limitations, led us to addition of a supplemental document.

 For additional considerations, in this updated manuscript we added a table for sample size estimations when the disease causing variants in a large proportion of families are missing, to demonstrate the robustness of our proposed method to missing data which is commonplace in sequence data of human pedigrees.
 We believe our linkage method to analyze sequence data will be of practical interest to the readers, as such an important issue cannot be rectified by variant filtering strategies and classic two-point linkage analysis.